historic-trails/website/docs/sites/council-grove-downtown-historic-district.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="This is one block of the Council Grove Downtown Historic District today. [source](https://www.kshs.org/natreg/natreg_listings/search/county:MR)" image-url="council-grove-downtown-historic-district.jpg"
+  caption="One block of the Council Grove Downtown Historic District today. [source](https://www.kshs.org/natreg/natreg_listings/search/county:MR)" image-url="council-grove-downtown-historic-district.jpg"
 %}
 The Council Grove Downtown Historic District has many sites of interest still standing today.
 During summer months, the Seth Hays Home is open to viewing on Sunday afternoons or by appointment with the [Morris County Historical Society](https://morriscountyhistory.us/our-collections/).
 The Kaw Indian Mission is also open to the public.
 More information can be found at the [Kansas Histoical Society](https://www.kshs.org/index.php?url=kaw_mission).
 The Last Chance Store can be seen at 502 W. Main St, although the inside can't be viewed at this time.